 Where do you install Audio Detectors?

 Ecolink Audio Detectors should be mounted to the ceiling 6-12 inches away from an existing smoke alarm.
-Ideally, you’d want this in a central location of in an area most prone to fires, such as the kitchen or laundy room.
+Ideally, you’d want this in a central location that is most prone to fires, such as the kitchen or laundry room.

 However, during testing, I was able to pick up sirens from 20+ feet away.
 But for safety sake, I would keep it as close to an alarm as you can.